spaish.details

 (persists only during browser session) - Storage key format:

-- Stores as JSON array of selector strings:
+- For selector arrays: stores as JSON array of selector strings:

 ["#faq1", ".expandable-section"]